otaviocsantos/Gradient-Sprite-Shaders/Assets/README.md

 mat.SetInt("_AlphaCount", alphas.Length);
 ```

-Adjusting anchors result in a subtle or drastic transition
+Adjusting anchors to effect a subtle or drastic transition

-# LICENSE
-These files are licensed under the MIT License by Otavio Costa dos Santos